Sudeep8708/Todolist_project/README.md

 -> You can **Edit** the Title, Description, Priority of every task.

+-> Also, you can smash off the completed items from the list by clicking the checkbox.

+-> Some more features are yet to come..

 **The Dependencies that I have used to build this project are:**